geofflangenderfer/journal/journal.md

 The batched internet searches header is great.
 I'm confident I won't lose the info, so I don't feel pressure to disrupt myself at this instant.
 I know I can come back to it at a better time.

+I have two options:
+- slog forward
+  - it would be faster if I could do it.
+But, I haven't made progress for a while.
+That deserves a new approach
+- restart without classes
+  - I like this because it will be easier to add classes by starting from a working implementation

+Feeling the frustration and urge to assuage it.
+I'll try a walk.
+Feeling less stressed now.
+And, I have a new idea to try.
+Nice!

+I'm going to turn on wifi to watch a video.
+No need to keep banging my head against a wall. instantly fail to stay on task
 ## _blank_

 ## Iron Sharpens Iron

 - Goals:
+  - 6 hours study (~2-8pm)
+  - film 1 heapsort leetcode
+  - 1 heapsort flashcard

 - Schedule:
+  - 3-4.5: heapsort impl.
+    - miss, but making decent progress
+  - 4.5-6: heapsort leetcode
+    - miss, got distracted and heapsort taking longer than expected
+  - 6-7: film leetcode
+  - 7-9: upto dfs

 ## Batched Internet Searches
 - check slack: do I need to do canvas professional training course?

+## Recap

+# 02-05-21
+bad start to the day.
+I got in a swim and coffee, but haven't started working yet by 2.5pm.

+I need to build a habit where I start at the same time every day.
+That means I need a consistent bedtime routine.
+That won't happen while living with other people.
+Unless I get lucky to find a quiet shared room.

+All this is no longer an issue when I get a salary.
+My fastest path to something I'm happy with is leetcode.
+I have ~75 solved.
+I need to get to 150.

+## _blank_

+## Iron Sharpens Iron

+- Goals:
+  - finish heapsort impl
+  - film 1 leetcode

+- Schedule:
+  - 2.5-4: heapsort impl.

+## Batched Internet Searches

+## Recap

+I'm feeling the resistance today.

+I tried meditating and it was great practice fighting the resistance.
+My mind would wander, then I would come back to center.

+This process of being kind and recovering from distraction will help during normal work.
+I'm going to make meditation standard practice.

+Missed on heapsort impl.
+Felt the resistance and didn't bounce back.
+I didn't try any of my strategies:
+- take a walk
+- meditate
+- switc

+I guess I switched subjects, but I was distracted by crypto/twitter.
+I need to enforce no wifi times and be quick to meditate/walk to break out of an anxiety negative spiral.

+I'm pushing film leetcode for the day to continue working on heapsort implementation.

+## _blank_

+## 3 things I'm Grateful for
+- opportunity to get to know ethan
+- opportunity to overcome amazon challenge.
+I will be so proud once I do.
+- opportunity to build my way to freedom.
+Thank god for my ability to learn new things.
+I will be incredibly proud once I accomplish this.

+## Goals
+- finish heap sort impl
+- film 1 leetcode
+- move "why megan lost respect" to the journal
++ von's run

+## Schedule

+## Batched Internet Searches

+## Recap

+# 02-11-21

+## _blank_

+## 3 things I'm Grateful for
+- The opportunity to make a difference in bootcamp students lives.
+I can help them get new jobs and increase salaries
+- the opportunity to overcome my health issues.
+It's a battle, but I will be so proud when I win
+-

+## Goals
+- meditate

+## Schedule

+## Batched Internet Searches

+## Recap

+# 02-12-21

+# 02-13-21
+meditating helped, but I need to strictly turn off wifi.

+frustrating as I didn't make the progress I liked.
+My continuation was ok, but could be better.
+A few instances where I was distracted, but could have gone for a walk/meditated, etc.

+## _blank_

+## 3 things I'm Grateful for
+- opportunity to overcome health issues (schedule doctor's visit)
+- opportunity to work to overcome amazon interview
+- opportunity to benefit others and gain respect through a course

+## Goals
+- meditate
+- finish heapsort impl.
+- film 1 leetcode

+## Schedule

+## Batched Internet Searches

+## Recap

+# 02-14-21
+I feel bad about being too harsh with Ethan.
+I'll look for an opportunity to apologize.
+I did this and I feel better.
+Is this a sign of improvement on managing fact/feeling lenses when interacting with people.

+I feel good after meditating.
+It's training me to reduce falling off concentration tracks.
+This is an essential skill for studying.

+Having a rough go.
+I'm feeling anxiety spike from many previous failed attempts.
+It seems worthwhile skipping heapsort and coming back to it later.

+## 3 things I'm Grateful for
+- opportunity to work on switching between emotional support/problem-solving modes with friends
+- opportunity to rebuild long term friendship with rob
+- opportunity to overcome health issues
+- opportunity to build a kid-possible future

+## Goals
++ meditate
+- finish heapsort
+- film 1 leetcode
+- 4 hours deep work
+## Schedule
+- 11-2: heapsort impl
+  - miss
+- 2-4:  film 1 leetcode

+## Batched Internet Searches

+## Recap

+# 02-16-21
+A few issues have led to my current stalemate:
+- stubbornness on giving up
+- learned anxiety for this problem: I fail to solve it, then I dread that I will fail to solve it on subsequent days

+I think I've made a breakthrough.
+I'll give it 40 min. today then move on.

+It's great to see rob again.
+He seems to be doing well.
+I'm happy that he's happy.

+I'm close to being back in the US.
+I need to buckle down and nail 50 more leetcode's.

+I'm letting others down when I'm not my best version.
+Rob was relieved to hear of my financial stability.
+I can see that it pained him to grow apart from a long-term friend.

+Struggling a bit to stick to plan.
+Feeling the urge to keep going, but it will derail all the other tasks.

+## 3 things I'm Grateful for
+- opportunity to overcome past hardship and build strong friendship with Rob
+- opportunity to manifest my own future via programming
+- opportunity to overcome health issues

+## Goals
+- meditate (mid-day)
+- last heapsort attempt
++ move on to next search algo
++ finish bfs
+- add 2 flashcards and study
+  - didn't get it, but substituted with a great strategy pivot.
+Found a python interview problem book.
+This will remove translation requirements for solutions in other languages.
+- shopping

+shopping:
+- coffee
+- big bag crawler gummys
+- curry
+  - chicken thighs
+  - curry paste
+  - jalapenos
+  - peppers
+  - onions
+  - rice vinegar
+  - brown rice
+  - milk
+  - sugar
+- z?
+## Schedule

+## Batched Internet Searches

 ## Recap